jessica1438/Optimizing-Article-Text-Summarization-with-DeepSeek-Enhanced-Ensemble-technique/README.md

 ### Evaluation Metrics

-Following best practices, three evaluation techniques were used to assess the summarization quality:
+Following best practices,BERTScore evaluation technique was used to assess the summarization quality:
 BERTScore - Measures semantic similarity between the article and generated summaries.

 ### Conclusion